China city curbs dog walking, bans them in parks, stadiums

 The ordinance issued by the city of Wenshan in Yunnan province on Oct.
 29 has been called the most restrictive in a nation where dog ownership has long been subject to tight regulations.

-Under communist China’s founder Mao Zedong, pet ownership was considered a bourgeois affection but has revived over recent decades.
+Under communist China’s founder Mao Zedong, pet ownership was considered a bourgeois affectation but it has revived over recent decades with Chinese being more affluent but having smaller families.

 Many cities, however, still maintain rules on what size dogs can live in what areas, with the capital Beijing banning large dogs from the city center.
+Dog parks are rare and canines are almost always required to be on leash.

 Most Read Nation & World Stories